 The last time I was in Brazil I visited as much as I could of the region I was.
-Every morning is my fixed date with the beach close to where I live, and when I don’t go it means I’m hitting the roads to discover yet other natural wonders of this state of Ceara, in the Northeastern corner of Brazil.
+Every morning is my fixed date with the beach close to where I live, and when I didn’t go it meant I was hitting the roads to discover yet other natural wonders of this state of Ceara, in the northeastern corner of Brazil.
 Like the stunning beauty of Morro Branco in Beberibe.

-Before visiting Jericoacoara, I had gone on another tour along the coast and explored Canoa Quebrada and Beberibe.
-While Canoa Quebrada is known and famed, I must say I preferred Beberibe, a village that is proud to boast, and rightly so, a hugely diverse choice of landscapes.
+Before visiting Jericoacoara, I had gone on a day tour from Fortaleza along the coast and explored Canoa Quebrada, but I must say that while Canoa Quebrada is known and famed, I wasn’t particularly impressed.
+By far I preferred Beberibe, a village that is proud to boast, and rightly so, a hugely diverse choice of landscapes.

 Donkeys, actually, are a big part of the animal community all around Ceara, you can find them grazing tranquil the seldom vegetation at the foot of the giant dunes, at the beach, at your front door, along the highway, or in the middle of it.
 Pretty much all over the place and, obviously, looking much happier than the ones employed by the tour operators.

 Like most of Ceara’s coastline, also Beberibe can be considered a true treasure trove of natural wonders Brazil is so famous for, blessed by warm temperatures and a pleasant breeze all year long.
 The kind of weather you are sure it will never let you down.

 Idyllic coves that seem to be there right for you, small lagoons where swinging hammocks look as if they have always been there, and green forests improbably perched on the slopes of huge white dunes felt like a piece of terrestrial paradise in the middle of nowhere.